Consent

 It is important to remember that a person who is intoxicated is not legally able to give consent to sexual contact or sexual acts.

-- Consent is words or actions showing a clear, knowing and voluntary agreement to engage in sexual activity.
+- Consent is words or actions showing a clear, knowing, and voluntary agreement to engage in sexual activity.

 - Consent from sexual partners must be obtained.
 If confusion or ambiguity on the issue of consent arises anytime during sexual activity, consent must be clarified.